The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

-George Small is a Neurologist in Pittsburgh, Pennsylvania.
+George Small is a Neurologist practicing medicine in Pittsburgh, Pennsylvania.
 Dr. Small is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Myasthenia Gravis, Peripheral Neuropathy, Stiff Person Syndrome, and Dysferlinopathy.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Myasthenia Gravis, Peripheral Neuropathy, Stiff Person Syndrome, and Dysferlinopathy.

 Experienced in Opsoclonus-Myoclonus Syndrome